-Beyond Einstein missions will listen to the sounds of spacetime carried by a new form of energy, predicted by Einstein, called gravitational waves.
-We will hear the booming, hissing, and humming of colliding and merging black holes and other extreme flows of matter throughout the Universe, detailing the conversion of matter and energy into warps in space and time.
-The detection of gravitational waves will provide a new way of understanding the behavior of space and time near black holes, and take us beyond to a new understanding of spacetime singularities.
+-From Quarks to Cosmos, Report of the Committee on the Physics of the Universe flows of matter throughout the Universe.
+These sounds will detail the conversion of matter and energy into warps in space and time.
+The measurements of gravitational waves will provide a new way of understanding the behavior of space and time near black holes and take us beyond to a new understanding of spacetime singularities.